Conscription in Iran: Non-Military Conscription ()

+While non-military options such as Amriyeh present an attractive alternative to some, they are not without their shortcomings.
+Despite the apparent allure of avoiding military uniform, performing official tasks, and potentially securing post-conscription employment, these options can also breed intense competition and demands for applicants.
+It's important to note that these options require individuals to meet stringent requirements such as high academic achievement, research experience, publications, and innovative ideas.
+This effectively excludes a significant portion of potential applicants who may not have had the same opportunities to meet these standards.
+Moreover, the organizations eligible to hire such conscripts, such as various ministries and knowledge-based organizations, are restricted and can limit opportunities for wider employment.

 History

 Conscription was first introduced by Reza Shah in June 1925 and approved as law by the National Consultative Assembly.
 At that time every male person who had reached 21 years old must serve in the military for 2 years.
 However, as the country needed 100,000 men and the qualified population then was 1,000,000, they announced just one man between every 10 men must serve in the military.

 Conscription time

 Conscription time is shown in months in each year:

 Female Conscription

 Before the 1979 Iranian Revolution, both men and women were conscripted.
 Post-revolution, the law changed and women were no longer subject to conscription.